How does Zerodha ensure the safety of client data from cyber-attacks and hacking?

 - Different systems are located on different networks to isolate them from each other.

 - Developers use passwordless certificate (+2FA) based SSH logins to critical systems.

-To add some perspective, all Intel processors globally became vulnerable pretty much overnight (MELTDOWN, SPECTRE vulnerabilities) in 2018, sending the world into a tizzy.
-Similarly, the Heartbleed vulnerability (2014) rendered a significant majority of the internet and its security infra (SSL / TLS) vulnerable.
-Or the Stuxnet malware (2010) that attacked a specific nuclear powerplant that was not even connected to the internet.
+100% security does not exist.
+For example, in 2018, all Intel processors globally became vulnerable overnight (MELTDOWN, SPECTRE vulnerabilities).
+In 2014 the Heartbleed vulnerability rendered a significant majority of the internet and its security infra (SSL / TLS) vulnerable.
+In 2010 the Stuxnet malware attacked a specific nuclear powerplant which was not connected to the internet.